nodefluent/node-sinek/README.md

 publisher.createTopics([]).then(..)
 ```

+- using the `.getStats()` functions on Drainer, Publisher or
+PartitionDrainer you can get some valueable insights into whats
+currently going on in your client

 - when using "Drainer" to consume and write upserts into a database
 that require ACID functionality and a build-up of models/message-payloads
 you must set the AsyncLimit of new Drainer(.., 1) to "1" or you will